Home

 The new cost basis and gain/loss on cash in lieu of fractional shares can be calculated using our split-off calculator by clicking on the image above.

 The exchange ratio is determined based on the relative market values of the original stock and the split-off stock immediately preceding the transaction.
 Corporations often incentivize shareholders to exchange shares for split-off stock by offering a discount (say 10%.)
-For example. if they exchange $9.00 in market value of the original stock, they will receive $10.00 in market value of the split-off stock.
+For example. if you exchange $9.00 in market value of the original stock, you will receive $10.00 in market value of the split-off stock.

 Shareholders who subscribe to split-off offers often end up exchanging pro-rated shares if the offer is heavily subscribed.
 When the split-off company is an attractive investment, many more shareholders will agree to exchange than the number of shares available, so the original stock is pro-rated and only a portion is accepted for the exchange offer.
 Prorations on the order of 7% have been common in the recent past.
 For example, with the McDonalds split-off of Chipotle, if you submitted 100 shares of your McDonalds, thinking you would get 100 shares of Chipotle, you actually ended up getting only 7 shares.
-Many investors dislike holding small odd lots in their investment portfolios.
+Many investors dislike holding small odd lots in their investment portfolios and want to avoid the cost basis recalculation headache.

 What is the cost basis of my investment?